Over the past couple of weeks, I have been working on transforming my sons’ generic white bathroom into a yacht club loo.

 My first order of business was to add some color.
-Choosing a paint color has never come easily to me and paint stores truly overwhelm me.
-As we all know, you can love a color on a paint chip but it can be a very difference experience when brushed all over your walls.
-I wanted a nautical inspired bathroom so I found a lovely shade of navy that ended up looking fabulous against the white tiles (Phew).
+Choosing a paint color has never come easily to me, and paint stores truly overwhelm me.
+As we all know, you can love a color on a paint chip but it can be a very different experience when brushed all over your walls.
+I wanted a nautical inspired bathroom so I found a lovely shade of navy that ended up looking fabulous against the white tiles (phew!).

 Things you will need to make your valance: Measuring tape, fabric scissors, sewing pins, 2 x 1 piece of treated wood to hang valance on (same size as valance width), (2) elbow brackets, (3) wooden dowels (same size as valance), staple gun, fabric glue, fabric accent ribbon and approx. 2 yards of fabric (probably less).

 Measure, Measure, Measure!
 I simply measured across the top of the shower, which was approximately 5 feet across.
 You want extra fabric on each side of the measurement so you can have a nice straight hem.
 I already had chosen my fabric so I ordered 1 3/4 yards to cover the length of my shower plus a bit extra for the right and left hem.
 I also went to Home Depot and asked them to cut a 2 X 1-inch piece of pressure treated wood as well as three wooden dowels.
 I also picked up 2 elbow brackets (in the hardware aisle), which I will use to secure the valance to the wood and ceiling.

 As I mentioned earlier, I really don’t follow the rules and typically jump right in, so here we go….
 I simply measured out the exact width of the shower, tucked the extra hem fabric over on right & left side and began pinning everything in place.
 I also folded over about an inch on the bottom to create an even and finished look.
 At this time I also measured out three equal pleats and pinned those in place.